 Porcelain costs a bit more than ceramic . . . for good reason – it will last, and it withstands moisture!
 Water damage is perhaps, the worst thing for a house and can cause serious and expensive damage to the house and illness to the occupants.

 Be very careful when shopping at big box retailers, stores that offer amazing deals and low pricing, stores along tile alley/tile row in Anaheim, and anything on clearance or on special.
 I’ve seen far too many folks bamboozled at these types of locations.

-VERY IMPORTANT: Currently, there aren’t any regulations that require these products to be labeled as “porcelain” based on specific characteristics.
+VERY IMPORTANT: There are currently no regulations that require these products to be labeled as “porcelain” based on specific characteristics.
 However, the PTCA and American Society for Testing and Materials (ASTM) has a certification process that is voluntary.
 With that, the retailers have the freedom of describing the tiles they offer any way they like.
 As for buyers, this makes it a little difficult to decide which tile to purchase and the characteristics it has.
 Hire a Contractor (like DAD’s!) who knows tile to help you make smart choices.
-Don’t destroy that beautiful new shower before it’s even started by purchasing bad, incorrect, or mislabeled tile.
+When you purchase bad, incorrect, or mislabeled tile, you can destroy your beautiful new shower before it’s even started.

 Installing Porcelain Tile